 Business and Home Ownership

 The goal of every immigrant is to own a home in America one day.
-Di Tran believes we need to expand this to businesses and remind all Americans what it means to achieve the American dream.
+Di Tran believes we need to expand this to businesses and remind all Americans what it means to achieve the American Dream.
 By encouraging home and business ownership, we leave a stronger legacy for the generations to come.
+Di has personally helped over 20 individuals on the path to business ownership.
+He knows the struggles of trying to figure out the steps necessary to achieve this challenging dream.
+He pledges to help map the steps and show those who want to try what is necessary to own your own business.
+Be sure to tell everyone: #WeAllCount

 Fairness for All